 • prevention of process chronization;

-• normalization of the duodenum;
+• normalization of duodenum function;

 • restoration of normal digestion.